aws-samples/swift-chat/README.md

 1. Built-in spoken language practice for words and sentences, as well as storytelling scenarios.
 You can also add **Custom System Prompts** for voice chatting in different scenarios.
 2. Support **Barge In** by default, Also you can disable in system prompt.
-3. Support selecting voices in the settings page, including American/British English, and options for male and female voices.
+3. Support selecting voices in the settings page, including American/British English, Spanish and options for male and female voices.
 4. Support **Echo Cancellation**, You can talk directly to the device without wearing headphones.
 5. Support **Voice Waveform** to display volume level.